Henryk Łubieński

-Henryk Jan Nepomucen Łubieński, Pomian coat of arms, (11 July 1793, in Prague – 17 September 1883, in Wiskitki, Poland) – was the scion of a Polish magnate family, landowner, financier, lawyer, early industrialist, economic activist, and co-founder of the Towarzystwo Kredytowe Ziemskie w Królestwie Polskim, a banking credit institution in Congress Poland.
+Henryk Jan Nepomucen Łubieński, Pomian coat of arms (11 July 1793 – 17 September 1883), was the scion of a Polish magnate family, landowner, financier, lawyer, early industrialist, economic activist, and co-founder of the Towarzystwo Kredytowe Ziemskie w Królestwie Polskim, a banking credit institution in Congress Poland.
 He was elected to the Sejm of Congress Poland and became a government counsel.
 He rose to the rank of vice president of Bank Polski, the national bank of Poland during the Kingdom of Poland.
 He was one of the co-founders of the Mill town of Żyrardów and its textile industry in 1832 and a participant in the creation a new industrial and rail infrastructure in Poland.

 He is considered an economic pioneer and visionary, along with several of his brothers, in welcoming the Industrial Revolution, through their own entrepreneurial initiatives into their then partitioned, occupied and agrarian country during the first half of the 19th century. Łubieński's brilliant industrial career and activism came to an abrupt end in 1842, when he was arrested and charged with misappropriating public funds for personal use.
 It is said that the charges were entirely politically motivated by the then occupying authorities.
 In 1848 the year his own father died, he was finally convicted and sent into Russian exile in Kursk for six years.
 On his return to Poland, a victim of Russian political repression, he never again participated in public life.

 Background

-He was born amid profound political turbulence in his nation, while his mother had sought sanctuary with her young family in the Czech capital, and his father was engrossed in affairs of state in Poland.
+He was born in Pragueamid profound political turbulence in his nation, while his mother had sought sanctuary with her young family in the Czech capital, and his father was engrossed in affairs of state in Poland.
 He was the seventh of ten children and fifth of seven sons of two well connected Polish nobles, Tekla Teresa Łubieńska, a writer and dramatist and Felix Łubieński, a jurist and future minister of justice in the Duchy of Warsaw, soon (1796) to be granted the hereditary title of count by Frederick Wilhelm III of Prussia.

 All the Łubieński's siblings survived into adulthood.
 They were, brothers: Franciszek, Tomasz Łubieński, Piotr, Tadeusz, Jan, Józef and sisters: Maria Skarżyńska, Paulina Morawska and Róża Sobańska, known as "The Siberian rose" for her charitable work and wife of a Siberian exile and mother of the philanthropist, Feliks Sobański.
 After home tutoring, Henryk entered the Warsaw law school founded by his father in 1808.
 Having completed his studies there, he continued law studies in Paris.
 He returned to Poland aged 25 and married Irena Potocka.
 He bought his eldest brother's estate at Kazimierza Wielka and in 1818 he settled there with his wife for a time.
 There he planned his first sugar processing plant, a project brought to fruition by one of his nephews, Kazimierz.
 In 1820 he was appointed counsel to his voivodeship and completed a higher law degree at Warsaw University in 1826.